 Paul A. Charette is the Chair of the Board of Directors.
 He joined Bird in 1976 as a Project Coordinator and progressed to President and Chief Operating Officer in 1988 and to President and Chief Executive Officer in 1991.
 Mr. Charette was also appointed as Chair of the Board in 2001.
 In September 2008, Mr. Charette retired from his position as Chief Executive Officer of Bird.
-He is a past Director of the Colleges and Institutes Canada and also the past Chair of the Canadian Construction Association ("CCA").
+He is a past Director of the Colleges and Institutes Canada and the past Chair of the Canadian Construction Association ("CCA").
 In 2004, Mr. Charette was named Ontario Entrepreneur of the Year in Real Estate/Construction by Ernst & Young LLP.
 In 2010, Mr. Charette was chosen as CCA's Person of the Year.
-In July 2017, Mr. Charette was appointed to the Board of Governors of Niagara College Canada.
 Mr. Charette has a diploma in Civil Technology from Red River College in Winnipeg, Manitoba.

 D. Greg Doyle is a former partner of KPMG LLP.
 He joined KPMG LLP (formerly Peat Marwick) in 1974, was elected as a Partner in 1982 and Managing Partner of the Winnipeg office in 1985.
 In 1997, Mr. Doyle transferred to Warsaw, Poland and served as Senior Partner of KPMG Polska until he retired in 2003.
 During his time in Poland, Mr. Doyle also served as the member of the Board of KPMG Europe and the management committee of KPMG Central and Eastern Europe.
-He is also a Director of the Winnipeg Airports Authority and the Chair of their audit committee.
+He was a Director of the Winnipeg Airports Authority and served as chair of their audit committee, retiring both roles in April 2020 after a nine-year term.
 Mr. Doyle holds a Bachelor of Science and Bachelor of Commerce from the University of Manitoba and is a Chartered Professional Accountant.

 Bonnie D. DuPont was appointed as a Director effective January 1, 2011.
 Ms. DuPont is retired from Enbridge Inc. where she served for 12 years as the senior executive responsible for information technology, human resources, public and government affairs, corporate governance matters, and corporate social responsibility (CSR).
 She holds a Bachelors degree (Great Distinction) from the University of Regina and earned her Masters degree at the University of Calgary.
 She has been a Fellow of the Institute of Corporate Directors since 2015 and is a 2006 graduate of the ICD Corporate Directors' Education Program.
 She is also a Certified Human Resources Professional (CHRP) and is a member of the International Women's Forum (IWF).
 Ms. DuPont was named to the top 100 Most Powerful Women in Canada list each year from 2001 to 2006, and in 2007, was inducted into the Top 100 Hall of Fame.
 In 2008, she was presented with an Honorary Doctor of Laws from the University of Regina and in 2011 was presented with an Honorary Bachelor's Degree in Technology by the Southern Alberta Institute of Technology.
 Ms. DuPont also received an Honorary LLD from the University of Calgary in 2017.
 In 2019, Ms. DuPont was appointed to the Alberta Order of Excellence, the highest honour accorded an Alberta citizen.
-Ms. DuPont lectures in the Directors' Education Program offered by the Institute of Corporate Directors and is the past chair of the Board of Governors at the University of Calgary.
+She has lectured in the Directors' Education Program offered by the Institute of Corporate Directors and is the past chair of the Board of Governors at the University of Calgary.
+Ms. DuPont was recently appointed chair of the Public Health Group within the O'Brien Institute of Public Health at the University of Calgary.
 She also serves on the board of NavCanada, is the chair of the Human Resources & Compensation Committee and serves as well on the Governance Committee.